ArgKG/2021/index.md

 ## Overview

-<p style="margin-bottom:1cm;"> Knowledge graphs (KGs) have demonstrated remarkable effectiveness for addressing various knowledge-intensive computational tasks in a range of domains, including journalism and the sciences.
+<p> Knowledge graphs (KGs) have demonstrated remarkable effectiveness on various knowledge-intensive computational tasks in a range of domains, including journalism and the sciences.
 Most work on the automatic construction of KGs has focused narrowly on extracting factual assertions from source material, ignoring an important dimension--argumentation.
-Many domains communicating factual knowledge also have an argumentative dimension.
+Many texts that communicate factual knowledge couch that knowledge in argument, in language that asserts, interprets, and reasons.
 Arguments are an essential means for forming stances on controversial topics, arriving at successful decisions in the face of uncertainty, and establishing consensus on problems that require interpretation.
+An active research community has investigated computational models of textual argumentation, but many important questions lack concrete answers, including the best approaches to formalizing argumentation as a graph, deploying such graphs at scale, and integrating argumentative knowledge with the factual knowledge typically found in KGs.</p>

-This inaugural workshop on Argumentation Knowledge Graphs (ArgKG) will explore the automatic construction of KGs that encode argumentative structure and the incorporation of argumentation into factual knowledge graphs, drawing together researchers focusing on automatic KG construction and computational treatments of argumentation.</p>
+<p style="margin-bottom:1cm;"> This inaugural workshop on Argumentative Knowledge Graphs (ArgKG) will explore the automatic construction of KGs that encode argumentative structure and the incorporation of argumentation into factual knowledge graphs, drawing together researchers focusing on NLP, automatic KG construction, and computational treatments of argumentation. </p>

 ## Topics of Interest

-We encourage submissions (but not limited) related to:
+The topics for submissions include but are not limited to:

-- Argumentation knowledge graph construction and evaluation
+- Argumentation knowledge graph (ArgKG) design, construction, and evaluation
-- Argumentation knowledge graph schema design in various domains
-- Application of argumentation knowledge graphs in different tasks, such as legal case analysis, student essay assessment, argument relation classification, counter-argument generation
+- Specific applications involving the use of argumentative knowledge, such as question answering, legal case analysis, student essay assessment, and counter-argument generation
+- Models and methods for the automatic construction of ArgKGs
+- Systems and toolkits for building, maintaining, and using ArgKGs
+- Reasoning with ArgKGs
+- The role of common sense in the use of ArgKGs
+- The augmentation of traditional KGs with argumentation knowledge
+- Uses of argumentation knowledge in the search and navigation of large-scale KGs
+- Improvements in machine reading through the incorporation of argumentation knowledge
-- Systems and toolkits, demonstration of the existing argumentation knowledge graphs
+- Alternative (e.g., deep learning) representations of argumentation knowledge
-- Argumentation knowledge graph and common sense reasoning
-- .....
-- .....

 ## Article Contributions